Explore

 The story

-The Atacama has a stripped-back quality that makes it visually powerful and practically unforgiving.
-The land can look open and quiet, but the deeper burden often comes from dryness, altitude, solar load, and how long the day is actually being spent exposed to the environment rather than simply moving through it.
+The Atacama has a stripped-back quality that makes it visually powerful and physically unforgiving.
+The land can look open and quiet, but the deeper weight often comes from dryness, altitude, solar load, and how long the day is spent under the sky rather than simply moving through it.

 That gives the region a different desert character from lower, hotter, more camp-rhythm-driven places.
 Here the dryness and height begin doing work early.
 The trip can feel manageable until the combination of thin air, sun, and prolonged exposure starts quietly accumulating cost.